eltos/pre-commit-hook-lxml/README.md

   - `nospace`: no extra space will be added, this the LXML default.
   - `auto`: a space will be added if the file contained the ` />` sequence of characters.
++ `-d` or `--declaration` controls if there should be a declaration, and its quoting style.
+Possible values are:
+  - A negative boolean, e.g. `off`, `false`, `no`, etc. to turn off generating an XML declaration at the top of the files.
+  - `double-quotes` to enforce the use of double quotes in the XML declaration.
+  - `single-quotes` to enforce the use of single quotes in the XML declaration.
+  - `auto` to detect quoting style from the rest of the XML content and apply it to the XML declaration.
+This uses a crude heuristic and prefers double quotes.
 + `-l` or `--log-level` is the log level.
 One of `DEBUG`, `INFO`, `WARNING`, `ERROR` or `CRITICAL`.
 + `-w` or `--write` tells the hook implementation to write the changes to the